xiix0/scam/README.md

-You are fighting for survival in your own sweet and gentle way.
+You will be awarded a medal for disregarding safety in saving someone.